 - Han's reaction to his imminent execution within the Sarlaac.

-C-3PO: His exaltedness decrees that you are to be terminated.
+C-3PO: His high exaltedness the great Jabba the Hutt has decreed that you are to be terminated.
 Immediately.

 Han: Good, I hate long waits.

-C-3PO: Therefore, you shall be taken out to the Dune Sea, the nesting place for the all powerful Sarlaac.
+C-3PO: You will therefore be taken to the Dune Sea, and cast into the Pit of Carkoon, the nesting place for the all powerful Sarlaac.

 Han: Doesn't sound so bad.

-C-3PO: In his belly, you will find a new definitely of pain and suffering......as you are slowly digested over a...thousand years.
+C-3PO: In his belly, you will find a new definition of pain and suffering......as you are slowly digested over a...thousand years.